 - Title and job roles

-Steps in the resource planning process
+How to create a resource plan: 7 steps in the resource planning process

 34% of teams work overtime to complete their assigned work, 80% or more of the time.
 Carefully consider every task necessary to complete the project so that nothing goes unaccounted for.

-Hold a resource management meeting
+2. Hold a resource management meeting

-We all love to hate meetings, but they’re a necessary part of the resource management process.
-Imagine planning an expensive trip to Vegas with five of your friends but never telling them.
-Chances are, your trip won’t turn out as planned.
-It’s the same with resource planning.
+We all love to hate meetings, but they're a necessary part of the resource management process.

-Take MetaLab for example.
-Operations Manager Georgia McGillivray was able to save about three hours per week with Float once she ditched spreadsheets to manage the company’s resources.
-It took that long for resource managers to keep the sheets updated as her team worked through projects, sometimes asynchronously.
-“Now we're able to plug tentative projects into Float and see three months into the future.
+"Now we're able to plug tentative projects into Float and see three months into the future.
 That gives our executives and partnerships team a line of sight into how we'll staff future projects and our ability to take on additional projects."

-Match resources to tasks
+3. Match resources to tasks

 Managing team workloads means matching resources to tasks.
 However, it's important to remember that you'll never nail matching resources to tasks perfectly—but you can get close.